 What happens on the Lake Gairdner Salt Flats ?

 The best way to start is to experience it as a spectator.
 Spectators are always welcome at DLRA events.
-Admission is $5.00 per day including Pit access.
+There is a Lake Entry Fee.
 Camping is available at Mt.
-Ive Station.
+Ive Station or the DLRA Camp.
 We figure if your going to make the effort to come to one of the remotest places on earth, it shouldn't cost you a fortune.
 If you have never seen land speed racing you don't know what your missing.

 This is your chance to see some of the fastest wheel driven cars, trucks and motorbikes in the world.
 In one of the most truly execptional places in the world.

 There are no grandstands.
 Spectators are driven from the lakes edge out to the pits or the spectator area, you are free to walk through the pits and talk to the drivers and crews.
 Unfortunately due to environmental reasons we must keep spectators cars off the lake surface as this is a declared National Park.

 Take a hat, dark glasses, sunscreen and lip screen (put some under your nose), a chair to sit on and shade from the sun.
 Bring a camera and lots of film because you will want to remember what you see.
 The brightly painted cars make great pictures against the stark white surface.
 Binoculars are a help since the racing cars are at least 1/4 mile away when they are racing at speed.